powsybl/powsybl-core/docs/grid_exchange_formats/psse/import.md

 ![TwoWindingsTransformerModels](img/two-winding-transformer-model.svg){width="100%" align=center class="only-light"}
 ![TwoWindingsTransformerModels](img/dark_mode/two-winding-transformer-model.svg){width="100%" align=center class="only-dark"}

-To express the PSS®E electric attributes of the transformer in the PowSyBl grid model the following conversions are performed:
+To express the PSS®E electric attributes of the transformer in the PowSyBl grid model, the following conversions are performed:

 - The first step is to define the complex impedance between windings (`Z`) by using the resistance and reactance (fields `R1-2` and  `X1-2` in the _Transformer Data_ record), the winding base MVA (field `SBASE1-2` in the _Transformer Data_ record) and the system MVA base (field `SBASE` in the _Case Identification Data_ record) according to the code that defines the units in which the winding impedances `R1-2`, `X1-2` are specified (field `CZ` in the _Transformer Data_ record).
 Then the complex impedance (`Z`) is converted to engineering units using the nominal voltage of the voltage level at end `2` and the system MVA base.
-Finally it should be adjusted after fixing an ideal ratio at end `2` and moving the configured ratio to the end `1`.
+Finally, it should be adjusted after fixing an ideal ratio at end `2` and moving the configured ratio to the end `1`.
 The obtained result is assigned to the transmission resistance and reactance of the PowSyBl transformer.

 - The complex shunt admittance `Ysh` is calculated using the transformer magnetizing admittance connected to ground at bus `1` (fields `MAG1` and  `MAG2` in the _Transformer Data_ record), the winding base MVA (field `SBASE1-2` in the _Transformer Data_ record), the system MVA base, the bus base voltage (field `BASKV` in the _Bus Data_ record) of the transformer bus `I` and the nominal (rated) winding `1` voltage base (field `NOMV1` in the _Transformer Data_ record) according to the magnetizing admittance code that defines the units in which `MAG1` and `MAG2` are specified (filed `CM` in the _Transformer Data_ record).
 The next step is to convert the complex `Ysh` to engineering units using the nominal voltage of the voltage level at end `2` and the system MVA base and finally the obtained value is assigned to the shunt conductance and susceptance of the PowSyBl transformer.
-The shunt conductance in the PowSyBl grid model is located after the ratio so is necessary to add a step correction by each different ratio in the tabular `tapChanger`.
+The shunt conductance in the PowSyBl grid model is located after the ratio, so is necessary to add a step correction by each different ratio in the tabular `tapChanger`.

 To define the `tapChanger` the first step is to calculate the complex ratio at end `1` and the ratio at end `2`.
 The ratio at end `1` is calculated using the winding ratio (field `WINDV1` in the _Transformer Data_ record), the nominal (rated) winding voltage base (field `NOMV1` in the _Transformer Data_ record) and the bus base voltage (field `BASKV` in the _Bus Data_ record) according to the code that defines the units in which the turns ratios are specified (field `CZ` in the _Transformer Data_ record).
 The angle at end `1` is copied from the winding phase shift angle (field `ANG1` in the _Transformer Data_ record).
 The ratio at end `2` is calculated in the same way as at end `1` but using the following fields (fields `WINDV2`, `NOMV1` in the _Transformer Data_ record) and the corresponding bus base voltage at bus `J`  (field `BASKV` in the _Bus Data_ record). <br>
 Then a `tapChanger` at end `1` is defined by fixing one of the components of the complex ratio at end `1` and moving the other in each step using the number of tap positions available (field `NTP1` in the _Transformer Data_ record) and the upper and lower limits (fields `RMA1`, `RMI1` in the _Transformer Data_ record). <br>